dansteingart/without_the_hot_air/pages_md/SEwtHA_28.md

 Every wind farm costs a few million pounds to build and delivers a few megawatts.
 As a very rough ballpark figure in 2008, installing one watt of capacity costs one pound; one kilowatt costs 1000 pounds; a megawatt of wind costs a million; a gigawatt of nuclear costs a billion or perhaps two.
 Other renewables are more expensive.
 We (the UK) currently consume a total power of roughly 300 GW, most of which is fossil fuel.
 So we can anticipate that a major switching from fossil fuel to renewables and/or nuclear is going to require roughly 300 GW of renewables and/or nuclear and

 <img src="figure236.png" width="102" height="382" />
-<span class="figurenumber">Figure 28.1.</span> Plan M
+<div class='caption'><span class="figurenumber">Figure 28.1.</span> Plan M</div>

 <img src="figure235.png" width="432" height="618" />
-<span class="figurenumber">Figure 28.2.</span> A plan that adds up, for Scotland, England, and Wales.
+<div class='caption'><span class="figurenumber">Figure 28.2.</span> A plan that adds up, for Scotland, England, and Wales.
 The grey-green squares are wind farms.
 Each is 100 km<sup>2</sup> in size and is shown to scale.
 The red lines in the sea are wave farms, shown to scale.
 Light-blue lightning-shaped polygons: solar photovoltaic farms – 20 km<sup>2</sup> each, shown to scale.
 Blue sharp-cornered polygons in the sea: tide farms.
 Blue blobs in the sea (Blackpool and the Wash): tidal lagoons.
 Light-green land areas: woods and short-rotation coppices (to scale).
 Yellow-green areas: biofuel (to scale).
 Small blue triangles: waste incineration plants (not to scale).
 Big brown diamonds: clean coal power stations, with cofiring of biomass, and carbon capture and storage (not to scale).
 Purple dots: nuclear power stations (not to scale) – 3.3 GW average production at each of 12 sites.
 Yellow hexagons across the channel: concentrating solar power facilities in remote deserts (to scale, 335 km<sup>2</sup> each).
 The pink wiggly line in France represents new HVDC lines, 2000 km long, conveying 40 GW from remote deserts to the UK.
 Yellow stars in Scotland: new pumped storage facilities.
 Red stars: existing pumped storage facilities.
-Blue dots: solar panels for hot water on all roofs.
+Blue dots: solar panels for hot water on all roofs.</div>

 Capacity
 Rough cost <span class="mauve">total</span>